null-dimension/rngfy/README.md

 ## Installation

-- Install the project as firefox extension.
+- Install the project as firefox extension in debug mode.
 No release available yet

-## Debug

-- Go to about:debug
+- Go to about:debugging in firefox
-- Install addon temporarily to test
+- Load the addon temporarily to test

 ## Authors